AbdelrhmanEffat/Global-Daily-Journal/README.md

 # Global-Daily-Journal
-Scrap news from The New Yourk Times.
+Scrap news from The New York Times.

 Prepare data for further exploration, Cleaning Data using Python.